Zig (zigler v0.9.1) View Source

 • Composability.
 Zig is unopinionated about how to go about memory allocations.
 Its allocator interface is very easily able to be backed by the BEAM's, which means that you have access to generic memory allocation strategies through its composable allocator scheme.

 • C integration.
-It's very easy to design C-interop between Zig and C. In fact, Zig is likely to be an easier glue language for C ABIs than C.
+It's very easy to design C-interop between Zig and C. Zigler has been designed to make it easier to use Zigler to build C libraries than to use C directly see Easy C.

 In the BEAM, you can define a NIF by consulting the following document and implementing the appropriate shared object/DLL callbacks.
 However, Zigler will take care of all of this for you.

-Simply use Zig in your module, providing the app atom in the property list.
+Simply use Zig in your module, providing the otp_app name as an option.

 Example